Traditional Japanese temple with cherry blossoms and a modern city skyline. So read the Japan Travel tips checklist we prepared in this article.

 Get a JR Pass for hassle-free travel across Japan.

-• If you’re planning on doing a lot of long-distance travel, like Tokyo to Kyoto, or Osaka to Hiroshima, the JR Pass can save you a ton of money.
-Seriously, those “shinkansen” rides add up!
+• If you plan on long-distance travel, like Tokyo to Kyoto or Osaka to Hiroshima, the JR Pass can save you a ton of money.
+Seriously, those “Shinkansen” rides add up!

-• But, and this is important- If you’re mostly sticking to one city, like just exploring Tokyo or just hanging out in Osaka, then a prepaid IC card, like a Suica or Pasmo, is going to be way more cost-effective.
-Those cards work on local trains and buses, and they’re super handy.
+• But, and this is important- If you’re mostly sticking to one city, like just exploring Tokyo or hanging out in Osaka, then a prepaid IC card, like a Suica or Pasmo, will be way more cost-effective.
+Those cards work on local trains and buses and are super handy.

-• One big thing to remember: You have to buy the JR Pass before you even land in Japan.
+• One big thing to remember: You must buy the JR Pass before landing in Japan.
 You can’t get it once you’re there.
-So, make sure you figure out your itinerary and get that pass ordered ahead of time.
+So, figure out your itinerary and get that pass ordered beforehand.

 Travel Tip #5: Learn Basic Japanese

-Let’s be real, a little bit of Japanese goes a long way.
-Japan is a place where politeness is woven into everything, and even trying a few basic phrases shows you respect the culture.
+Let’s be honest; some Japanese go a long way.
+In Japan, politeness is woven into everything; even trying a few basic phrases shows you respect the culture.
 It’s like a little ‘thank you’ to the country itself.
 So, instead of feeling lost in translation, here are a few simple things you can tuck into your travel toolkit:

 A foreigner studying Japanese at home.